MaciekGrr/-MyProject-PixelArtMaker/README.md

 ## Instructions

-To get started, open `designs.js` and start building out the app's functionality.
+To get started, open `index.html` and start playing!

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+It was made based on instructions, from [Udacity Classroom](https://classroom.udacity.com/me).

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is the v 1.0 of Pixel Art Maker project and is going to be part of my portfolio.
+Therefore, I will not accept pull requests.